Bengal Presidency: Railways

 After the invention of railways in Britain, British India became the first region in Asia to have a railway.
 The East Indian Railway Company introduced railways to Bengal.
 The company was established on 1 June 1845 in London by a deed of settlement with a capital of £4,000,000.
 Its first line connected Calcutta with towns in northern India.
 By 1859, there were 77 engines, 228 coaches and 848 freight wagons.
 Large quantities of sal tree wood were imported from Nepal to design the sleepers.
 In 1862, railways were introduced to eastern Bengal with the Eastern Bengal Railway.
 The first line connected Calcutta and Kushtia.
 By 1865, the railway was extended to Rajbari on the banks of the Padma River.
 By 1902, the railway was extended to Assam.
 The Assam Bengal Railway was established to serve the northeastern part of the Bengal Presidency, with its terminus in Chittagong.

 The Bengal and North Western Railway was set up in 1882 to link towns in the Oudh region with Calcutta.
 Several railway bridges, such as the Hardinge Bridge, were built over rivers in Bengal.
-In 1999, UNESCO recognized the Darjeeling Himalayan Railway as a World Heritage Site.
+In 1999, UNESCO recognised the Darjeeling Himalayan Railway as a World Heritage Site.